maxto/ubique/doc/quants/adjsharpe.md

-### adjsharpe
+### adjsharpe(x,frisk,dim)

 Adjusted Sharpe Ratio

 #### Description

 Sharpe Ratio adjusts for skewness and kurtosis with a penalty factor for negative skewness and excess kurtosis

+#### Arguments

 |Params|Type|Description
 |---------|----|-----------